 When you're finished, tap Done.

-On Xiaomi/MIUI, you are several ways to resolve this issue following this steps:
+On Xiaomi/MIUI, there are several ways to resolve this issue following these steps:

 Go to security > Permissions > Autostart > select apps that should get notifications after reboot.

 Go to settings > Additional Settings > Battery and Performance > Manage apps' battery usage > turn "Power saving modes" off.